 Sign up for the Red Kite Appropriate Body here

-What you need to do if you have a newly qualified teacher starting in Sept 2021
+What you need to do if you have a newly qualified teacher starting at your school

 1. Let the DfE know how you will be supporting your ECT on the DfE portal